bcgov/envreportbc-snippets/process-bcsee-data/data/README.md

 - `RecentYear_Plants_Animals.xlsx`
 - `RecentYear_Communities.xlsx`

-These files will (likely) have a year starting each filename in the source directory, but should be copied into the `data/` folder with this name.
-Alterniatively, you can edit the `read_csv` lines to import with a different filename.
+These files will (likely) have a year starting each filename in the source directory, but should be copied into the `data/` folder with the above name.
+Alternatively, you can edit the `bcsee.R lines 56-57` to import files with different file names.